-A: Yes.
-If you add things that change your vehicle's frame, bumper system, front end or side sheet metal or height, they may keep the airbag system from working properly.
-Also, the airbag system may not work properly if you relocate any of the airbag sensors.
 If you have any questions about this, you should contact Customer Assistance before you modify your vehicle.
 The phone numbers and addresses for Customer Assistance are in Step Two of the Customer Satisfaction Procedure in this manual.
 See Customer Satisfaction Procedure on page 8-2.

-- Q: Because I have a disability, I have to get my vehicle modified.
-How can I find out whether this will affect my airbag system? - A: Changing or moving any parts of the front seats, safety belts, the airbag sensing and diagnostic module (located under the driver's seat), or the inside rearview mirror can affect the operation of the airbag system.
-If you have questions, call Customer Assistance.
+Q: Because I have a disability, I have to get my vehicle modified.
+How can I find out whether this will affect my airbag system?

+A: If you have questions, call Customer Assistance.
 The phone numbers and addresses for Customer Assistance are in Step Two of the Customer Satisfaction Procedure in this manual.
 See Customer Satisfaction Procedure on page 8-2.